calbertts/nodespring/controllers.md

 # Controllers

 A Controller is a Javascript class where you define the end-points you have in your API.
-Controllers are used to handle the HTTP requests and call the service layer.
+Controllers has the purpose of handling the HTTP requests and call the service layer.